 Our home-to-school transport policy is to provide help with transport for full time infant, junior and secondary school pupils to the end of statutory school age who do not live within walking distance of their normal area school.

-This distance, as defined in the Education Act 1996, is two miles for children under eight and three miles for children over eight and is measured by the shortest available route.
+This distance, as defined in the Education Act 1996, is 2 miles for children under 8 and 3 miles for children over 8 and is measured by the shortest available route.

-For secondary school pupils to the end of statutory school age, the distance is three miles to their normal area school.
+For secondary school pupils to the end of statutory school age, the distance is 3 miles to their normal area school.
 Distances are measured by the shortest available route.

-Parents who send their children to a school which is not their normal area school will not normally receive help with transport unless the preferred school is beyond the relevant two or three mile limit, but closer to the child’s home than the normal area school.
+Parents who send their children to a school which is not their normal area school will not normally receive help with transport unless the preferred school is beyond the relevant 2 or 3 mile limit, but closer to the child’s home than the normal area school.

 Advice and information concerning eligibility for free travel can be obtained from the school admissions and transport team